kokoalberti/personalwebsite/content/articles/2018-07-22-guide-to-geotiff-compression/guide-to-geotiff-compression.md

 ## Compressing Imagery

 While compressing imagery is outside of the scope of this article, I wanted to mention it nevertheless to be complete.
 When the data you're trying to compress consists of imagery (aerial photographs, true-color satellite images, or colored maps) you can use lossy algorithms such as JPEG to obtain a much improved compression ratio.
-A lossy algorithm such as JPEG is not suitable though for compressing data where the precision is of imporance, which is why I skipped it here in this benchmark.
-If you're interested though, have a look at the article by Paul Ramsey for some results and best practices on [compressing GeoTIFFs with JPEG compression](http://blog.cleverelephant.ca/2015/02/geotiff-compression-for-dummies.html).
+A lossy algorithm such as JPEG is not suitable though for compressing data where the precision is important, which is why I skipped it here in this benchmark.
+If you're compressing imagery, have a look at the article by Paul Ramsey for some results and best practices on [compressing GeoTIFFs with JPEG compression](http://blog.cleverelephant.ca/2015/02/geotiff-compression-for-dummies.html).

 # Conclusions